eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 **Be quirky, not cliche.** I tried to bring in my personal voice while staying professional and make every sentence read like something only I would write.
 It’s a fine line to walk.
 But it’s possible to allow my personality to shine through the story of my professional development.
 The annotated SoP is (trying to be) an example.
 So is this post.

-## Detailed Comments
+## Detailed Comments by Subsection

 There is a lot to unpack.
-We will walk through my thought process at a detailed level, which can also be seen as a concrete embodiment of the high-level takeaways discussed above.
+In this section, we will walk through my thought process at a detailed level, which can also be seen as a concrete embodiment of the high-level takeaways discussed above.

 > Statement of Objectives